developerstephanieb/latex_reference/01_fundamentals/07_images_and_figures.md

 \begin{document}

-As you can see in Figure~\ref{fig:sample}, the image is centered and has a caption.
+As shown in Figure~\ref{fig:sample}, the image is centered and has a caption.

 \begin{figure}[h!] % Place it HERE if possible, overriding rules
   \centering